 Let’s start by saying that we don’t really have measures for this recipe.
 It really depends on how much bread you have left or how long is your baguette.

-Soak every single slice of bread in milk on both sides, until is quite soft (but not soggy please otherwise will be a disaster!), then dust it with flour, again on both sides, and fry it straight away.
-Make sure the oil is already hot.
+Soak every single slice of bread in milk on both sides, until is quite soft (but not soggy please, otherwise will be a disaster!) then dust it with flour, again on both sides, and fry it straight away.

-Serve them on a colorful plate while still hot, along with some cinnamon or vanilla tea.
+Serve them on a colorful plate while still hot, along with some cinnamon or vanilla tea to accompany them.